awgrover/every-py/README.md

 ## Background

 `time.sleep()` stops your code, so you can only do 1 thing at a time.
-Here's the typical blink:
+Here's the familiar blocking-style blink:

     import sleep from time